 The CARES Act allowed for provisions for individuals to take advantage of tax benefits for charitable giving specific to 2021.
 Have you made the most of your charitable giving to take advantage of a few changes under the CARES Act?
-The following will go over a few of the rules of the changes.
+The following will go over a few of the changes.

 What are the key provisions that affect 2021 under the CARES Act?

 For the first time, donors who itemize their deductions can now deduct charitable contributions up to 100% of adjusted gross income (AGI).
 This change allows donors to maximize donations in a single year and have more control over the impact of contributions on taxable income.
 Previously, this limit was at 60% of AGI.
 Giving beyond the 100% limitation may be carried over and used in the following five years.

 Taxpayers who do not itemize on their return can take a charitable deduction of up to $300 (single, married filing separate, HOH) / $600 (married filing jointly) for cash contributions to qualifying organizations on their return.
 This is an “above the line” deduction and the maximum is $300/$600 based on filing status.

 For taxpayers that make gifts from an IRA: